Social media use in politics: Impact on elections

-In terms of social media's effect on the youth vote, it is quite substantial.
-In the 2018 elections, nearly 31 percent of the youth voted compared to just 21 percent in 2014.
-Social media use among the youth continue to grow as around 90 percent of the youth use at least one social media platform.
+In the 2018 elections, nearly 31 percent of youth voted compared to just 21 percent in 2014.
+Social media use among youth continues to grow as around 90 percent of the youth use at least one social media platform.
 Of the 90 percent, 47 percent received information about the 2018 elections via a social media platform.
-The messages shared on the social media platform often include messages to register to vote and actually carrying out their vote; this is in contrast to receiving the message from the candidate's campaign itself.
+The messages shared on the social media platform include messages to register to vote and carry out their vote; this is in contrast to receiving the message from the candidate's campaign itself.
 Subsequently, of the first time youth voters in the 2018 election, 68 percent relied on social media to get their information about voting.
 This is in comparison to the traditional methods of being notified to vote of just 23 percent first time voters.
-Furthermore, just 22 percent of youth who did not hear about an election via social media or traditional means were very likely to vote; however, 54 percent of youth who found out about the election via social media or traditional ways were very likely to vote.
-However, the youth are becoming distrustful of the content they read on social media as Forbes notes that there has been a decline in public trust due to many political groups and foreign nations creating fake accounts to spread a great amount of misinformation with the aim of dividing the country.
+Furthermore, just 22 percent of youth who did not hear about an election via social media or traditional means were very likely to vote.
+However, 54 percent of youth who found out about the election via social media or traditional ways were very likely to vote.
+Forbes notes that there has been a decline in public trust due to many political groups and foreign nations creating fake accounts to spread misinformation with the aim of dividing the country.
+When examining unregulated media, it is important to consider the potential harms that can arise from the spread of misinformation, such as hate speech and other harmful content.